jeffmadrid/jeffmadrid.github.io/about.md

 ## Personal

-Besides microservices my interests involve homelabbing and self-hosting!
+My personal interests involve homelabbing and self-hosting!
 Currently trying to self-host all sorts of things for my personal digital assets.
 Things like 🔒 Pi-hole, 📷 Immich for my photos and videos, 📀 Jellyfin for multimedia, WoL, and testing various open-source and self-hosted 📝 note taking applications.

 ## Professional